The Brief (The Problem)

 The Floor: When you're managing a 30-person crew across multiple company lines and locations, bottlenecks happen.
 When the schedule got tight and we needed to move faster, I stepped in directly to run the floor, wrangle the crew, and keep momentum high.

 The Save: When our post-production pipeline hit a technical wall on the hero "lightning cloud" shot for the finale, I didn't let it derail the timeline.
-I jumped into After Effects myself, rebuilt the hero VFX shot in 45 minutes, and secured the final deliverable.
+I jumped into After Effects myself, rebuilt the hero VFX shot in 45 minutes, and secured the final national broadcast deliverable.

-• 76% increase in overall retail sales revenue.
+76% increase in overall retail sales revenue.

-• 24% increase in eCommerce sales.
+24% increase in eCommerce sales.

-• 60% unit sales jump at Advanced Auto Parts.
+60% unit sales jump at Advanced Auto Parts.

-• 22% unit sales jump at O’Reilly Auto Parts.
+22% unit sales jump at O’Reilly Auto Parts.

 Broadcast Analytics & Media Valuation